-The film begins with the ever-dull and wooden Herbert Marshall as an American soldier in Germany during World War I. At one point, he and his troops come upon a group of lovely Fräulein bathing nude in a secluded lake.
+The film begins with the wooden and ever-dull Herbert Marshall as an American soldier, Edward ‘Ned’ Faraday, in Germany during World War I. At one point, Ned and his troops come upon a group of lovely Fräulein bathing nude in a secluded lake.

-In her first number, she comes onstage wearing a gorilla suit to the beat of African tom-toms.
-She pulls off the gorilla arms, revealing bracelets and assorted jewels, then takes off the head and dons a blonde Afro wig to sing
+In her first number, Helen comes onstage wearing a gorilla suit to the beat of African tom-toms.
+At first, she pulls off the gorilla arms, revealing bracelets and assorted jewels; she then takes off the head and puts on a blonde Afro wig to sing:

 Hot Voodoo, black as mud